-At Reach Academy there is a vast range of support available to you during your time with us.
-We understand that you need to be in a place where you feel able and ready to learn in order for you to achieve to your fullest potential.
+At Reach Academy there is a vast range of support available to pupils during their time with us.
+We understand that children need to be in a place where they feel able and ready to learn in order to achieve their fullest potential.
 We strive to ensure all pupils are happy, healthy and safe and achieving their full potential.

 A supportive practice is embedded throughout Reach Academy; our ethos and culture is to ensure every child is supported and encouraged to be the best they can be.
 At Reach Academy you will have a coach who will support with you academically on a day to day basis; whether it is about making sure you are organised for your lessons for the day ahead or supporting you in making sure you are taking the right options choices for Year 10.
 Our pupil support provision offers and additional layer of support offering a number of interventions for pupils who are experiencing social, emotional or behavioural difficulties including the below:

-- Small group work sessions to proactively support and develop social skills, confidence and resilience
+- Small group work sessions to proactively support and develop social skills, confidence and resilience; and

 Our SENDCos oversee provision for pupils who need additional support in order access the curriculum.
 Depending on you level of need, some pupils may require short-term support, whilst others may need support and intervention longer term.
 The SEN Team offer practical advice and support to you to ensure that the provision you need to be happy and successful is available to you.
 Where more specialist advice or intervention is needed, the SENDCos will refer to agencies outside of school for additional support.